Create a report from an Excel file in the Power BI service

 Now let's add the slicer.
 Select an empty area on the canvas and choose the Slicer template.
 We now have an empty slicer on our canvas.

-From the Fields pane, select District > District.
+From the Data pane, select District > District.
 Move and resize the slicer.

 Use the slicer to look for patterns and insights by District.

 Continue exploring your data and adding visualizations.
-When you find especially interesting insights, pin them to a dashboard.
+When you find especially interesting insights, learn how to pin them to a dashboard with Create a Power BI dashboard from a report.